 Upon formation of the Stibnite Foundation on February 26, 2019, the Corporation became contractually liable for certain future payments to the Stibnite Foundation based on several triggering events, including receipt of a positive ROD issued by the USFS, receipt of all permits and approvals necessary for commencement of construction, commencement of construction, and commencement of the final reclamation phase.
-These payments could begin as early as Q3 2021 based on the current permitting schedule and range from \$0.1 million to \$1 million (upon commencement of final reclamation phase) in cash and 150,000 million in shares.
+These payments could begin as early as Q2 2023 based on the current permitting schedule and range from \$0.1 million to \$1 million (upon commencement of final reclamation phase) in cash and 150,000 in shares.
 During commercial production, the Corporation will make payments to the Stibnite Foundation equal to 1% of Total Comprehensive Income less debt repayments or a minimum of \$0.5 million.

-Option Payments on Mineral Properties
+Option Payments on Other Properties

-The Corporation is obligated to make option payments on mineral properties in order to maintain an option to purchase these properties.
-As at December 31, 2020, the remaining option payments due on these properties are \$190,000, which will be paid in the next year.
+The Corporation is obligated to make option payments on other properties in order to maintain an option to purchase these properties.
+As at June 30, 2021, the remaining option payments due on these properties are \$190,000, which will be paid in 2021.
 The agreements include options to extend.